-I was lucky enough to spend some time out of the office and cycled along the Danube river in April on our Passau to Budapest Bike and Boat tour.
-I traded my flat for a river cruiser and called ship MV Carissima my new home for the week.
+I was lucky enough to spend some time out of the office to cycle along the Danube river in April on our Passau to Budapest Bike and Boat tour.
+I embarked a river cruiser and called the ship MV Carissima my new home for the week.
 4 countries, 3 capitals and countless charming tiny villages later I returned home, with a list of my personal favourites, hidden gems and delicious food that I am about to share with you.

 If you have a pre-tour night or some time before making it to your river cruiser, the St Stephen’s Cathedral in the old town of Passau won’t disappoint.
 Established in 1668, this old church in baroque style is an architectural gem.
 Fun fact: It has the largest pipe organ outside of the USA.

 Have you even been to Hungary if you haven’t tried their national dish?
 You should try the authentic ‘Gulyás’ while visiting.
 It’s typically a soup or stew of meat, vegetables, potatoes, and seasoned with paprika and other spices.
 I found a great place that served goulash, not far from the mooring location of the boat in Budapest called Café Dumas.

 In my opinion, one of the most charming and authentic villages along the route in the Wachau region of Austria.
 It’s famed for its vineyards, saffron, and apricots.
 Apricots really are its signature product, with a wide range of apricot liquors, jams, shampoos, soaps, and pastries.
 Enjoy a short break before leaving the town as the views here are unique.